LambdaTest/test-at-scale/README.md

 ### Step 5 - Configuring TAS yml
 A `.tas.yml` file is a basic yaml configuration file that contains steps required for installing necessary dependencies and executing the tests present in your repository.
 - In order to configure your imported repository, follow the steps given on the `.tas.yml`  configuration page.
-- You can also know more about `.tas.yml` configuration parameters [here](https://www.lambdatest.com/support/docs/tas-configuring-tas-yml).
+- You can also know more about `.tas.yml` configuration parameters in the [TestMu AI Documentation](https://www.testmuai.com/support/docs/).

   ![N|Solid](https://www.lambdatest.com/support/assets/images/yml-download-6e7366b290de36ef8cb74f3d564850af.gif)